Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 ## Add the SDK to your iOS Project

-Open XCode with your iOS project.
+Open Xcode with your iOS project.

-You can either install the Nexmo Client SDK via CocoaPods or directly.
+You can either install the Nexmo Client SDK directly, or via CocoaPods.

 ### CocoaPods